-Quizzes are intended to be "participatory" in the sense that students are encouraged to connect by e-mail (or other group meeting format) on the day prior to taking the quiz, when the Questions are posted (at 12 am), and discuss the possible answers to each of the Questions.
+Quizzes are intended to be "participatory" in the sense that students are encouraged to connect and discuss the possible answers to each of the Questions.
 Students should use the appropriate tab for the purpose of communicating ideas and substantively contributing to the Discussions.
-Part of your final grade (20 pts.) will be assessed by your participation in these Discussions.
+Part of your final grade (20 pts.) will be assessed by participation in these Discussions.
+"Participation" means demonstrating knowledge on the questions by justifying the selection of one possible answer over another (of the type: "I feel answer 'x' is the best because...") and be prepared to defend your suggested response utilizing material from the readings and lecture.
 On the following day, each student will then individually enter her/his answers.

 Reflection Papers: The Reflection Papers are designed to assess the student's capacity for understanding content, for critical thinking and communication of ideas.
 There are two "Reflection Papers" required for the course.
-Students g choose any two (2) of the topics listed in the "possible Reflection Paper Questions" found in the Assignments tab.
+Students choose any two (2) of the topics listed in the "possible Reflection Paper Questions" found in the Assignments tab.
 You are asked to reflect on any two of the videos we will screen this semester.
 These can be found as links on the Modules pages.
-Students should submit their papers by the due date indicated.
+Students should submit their papers by the due date indicated in the Reflection Paper Questions tab.
 Feedback on the Reflection Papers will be provided as written comments as soon after submission as feasible.